 The number one advantage and biggest selling point of the betting exchange is the chance to get better odds on your bets.
 With thousands of punters all backing and laying bets, the free market works its magic to bring the odds to a point where gamblers on both sides of each bet are satisfied.

 You also tend to find significantly better odds on long shot underdogs.
-This is especially prevalent in horse racing where there may only be a couple of favourites and then a long line of outsiders with little chance to win.
+This is especially prevalent in horse racing where there may only be a couple of favorites and then a long line of outsiders with little chance to win.
 Online bookmakers are loathe to set the odds too high on those long shots in order to put a limit on their risk.
 On an exchange, you can often find someone willing to pay much better on those same long shots.

 However, it is unfair to bookmakers to say that betting exchanges always offer better odds.
 A betting exchange must have liquidity in order to bring the market forces into effect and create optimal prices.
 Liquidity means the market has enough people putting money on each side of the bet (backing and laying).